bbauska/zombiePolitics/README.md

-and accountability have become empty in a country that has been reduced to a lock­ down universe in which torture, abuse, and the suspension of civil liberties have become so normalized that more than half of all Americans now support the use of torture under some circumstances.”
-Torture, kidnapping, indefinite detention, murder, and disappeared “enemy combatants” are typical practices carried out in dic­ tatorships, not in democracies, especially in a democracy that allegedly has a liber­ al president whose election campaign ran on the promise of change and hope.
+and accountability have become empty in a country that has been reduced to a lock­ down universe in which torture, abuse, and the suspension of civil liberties have become so normalized that more than half of all Americans now support the use of torture under some circumstances."
+Torture, kidnapping, indefinite detention, murder, and disappeared "enemy combatants" are typical practices carried out in dic­ tatorships, not in democracies, especially in a democracy that allegedly has a liber­ al president whose election campaign ran on the promise of change and hope.
-Maybe it’s time to use a different language to name and resist the registers of power and ideology that now dominate American society.
+Maybe it’s time to use a different language to name and resist the registers of power and ideology that now dominate American society.</p>

-While precise accounts of the meaning of authoritarianism, especially fascism, abound,l have no desire, given its shifting nature, to impose a rigid or universal def­ inition.
-What is to be noted is that many scholars, such as Kevin Passmore and Robert O. Paxton, agree that authoritarianism is a mass movement that emerges out of a failed democracy; and its ideology is extremely anti-liberal, anti-democratic, and anti-socia1istic.43 As a social order, it is generally characterized by a system of ter­ ror directed against perceived enemies ofthe state; a monopolistic control of the mass media; an expanding prison system; a state monopoly of weapons; political rule by privileged groups and classes; control of the economy by a limited number of peo­ ple; unbridled corporatism; “the appeal to emotion and myth rather than reason; the gloriiication of violence on behalf of a national cause; the mobilization and milita­ rization of civil society; [and] an expansionist foreign policy intended to promote national greatness.”44 All of these tendencies were highly visible during the former Bush administration.
+<p>While precise accounts of the meaning of authoritarianism, especially fascism,
+abound,l have no desire, given its shifting nature, to impose a rigid or universal def­inition.
+What is to be noted is that many scholars, such as Kevin Passmore and Robert O. Paxton, agree that authoritarianism is a mass movement that emerges out of a failed democracy; and its ideology is extremely anti-liberal, anti-democratic, and anti-socia1istic.43 As a social order, it is generally characterized by a system of ter­ror directed against perceived enemies ofthe state; a monopolistic control of the mass media; an expanding prison system; a state monopoly of weapons; political rule by privileged groups and classes; control of the economy by a limited number of peo­ple; unbridled corporatism; "the appeal to emotion and myth rather than reason; the gloriiication of violence on behalf of a national cause; the mobilization and milita­rization of civil society; [and] an expansionist foreign policy intended to promote national greatness."44 All of these tendencies were highly visible during the former Bush administration.
 With the election of Barack Obama to the presidency, there was a widespread feeling among large sections of the American public and its intellectuals that the threat of authoritarianism had passed.
 And yet there are many troubling signs that in spite of the election of Obama, authoritarian policies not only continue to unfold unabated within his administration but continue outside of his power to control them.
-In this case, antidemocratic forces seem to align with many of the conditions that make up what Wolin calls the politics of inverted totalitari­ anism.
+In this case, antidemocratic forces seem to align with many of the conditions that make up what Wolin calls the politics of inverted totalitari­anism.</p>

-I think it is fair to say that authoritarianism can permeate the lived relations of a political culture and social order and can be seen in the ways in which such rela­ tions exacerbate the material conditions of inequality, undercut a sense of individ­ ual and social agency, hijack democratic values, and promote a deep sense of hopelessness, cynicism, and eventually unbridled anger.
-This deep sense of cynicism and despair on the part ofthe polity in the face of unaccountable corporate and polit­ ical power lends credence to Hannah A_rendt’s notion that at the heart of totalitar­ ianism is the disappearance of the thinking, dialogue, and speaking citizens who make politics possible.
-Authoritarianism as both an ideology and a set of social prac­ tices emerges within the lives of those marked by such relations, as its proponents scorn the present while calling for a revolution that rescues a deeply anti-modernist past in order to revolutionize the future.
+<p>I think it is fair to say that authoritarianism can permeate the lived relations of
+a political culture and social order and can be seen in the ways in which such rela­tions exacerbate the material conditions of inequality, undercut a sense of individ­ual and social agency, hijack democratic values, and promote a deep sense of hopelessness, cynicism, and eventually unbridled anger.
+This deep sense of cynicism and despair on the part ofthe polity in the face of unaccountable corporate and polit­ical power lends credence to Hannah A_rendt’s notion that at the heart of totalitar­ianism is the disappearance of the thinking, dialogue, and speaking citizens who make politics possible.
+Authoritarianism as both an ideology and a set of social prac­tices emerges within the lives of those marked by such relations, as its proponents scorn the present while calling for a revolution that rescues a deeply anti-modernist past in order to revolutionize the future.</p>

-Determining for certain whether we are in the midst of a new authoritarian­ ism under the leadership of Barack Obama is difficult, but one thing is clear: any new form of authoritarianism that emerges in the current time will be much more powerful and complex in its beliefs, mechanisms of power, and modes of control than
+<p>Determining for certain whether we are in the midst of a new authoritarian­
+ism under the leadership of Barack Obama is difficult, but one thing is clear: any new form of authoritarianism that emerges in the current time will be much more powerful and complex in its beliefs, mechanisms of power, and modes of control than